Gathering Blue: Plot

 On the day that the Singer sings the Song at the Gathering, Matt is nowhere to be found.
 At the Ceremony of the Gathering, she notices that the current Singer both uses the staff that Thomas has worked so hard on and wears the robe that she repaired and enhanced.
-She realizes that his feet are chained, scarred, and bleeding.
-This implies that he is essentially a prisoner kept for the Ceremony because of his talent.
+She realizes that his feet are chained, scarred, and bleeding, meaning that he is essentially a prisoner kept for the Ceremony because of his talent.
 This implies that Kira and the others with Gifts, which the council has saved for their jobs, are also prisoners.
-Their gifts are in control of the council by tenants who, without any creativity of their own, seek to control the three to provide a future that they envision.
+The Council controls their gifts through tenants who, without any creativity of their own, demand that the three provide a future that they envision.

-After a long absence, Matt returns with a blind man from the distant Village of Healing.
-The man wears a blue shirt, which Kira's people are unable to make.
-The man is Kira's father, Christopher, who Kira long thought dead.
-Christopher reveals that he had been attacked years earlier by another hunter, who was jealous of his immediate potential of being a member on the Council of the Guardians.
-He was beaten and stabbed, blinding him.
-After being taken to the fields to die with the other rejected, injured, and dying citizens of their society, he was rescued by some people he could not see.
-They took him to the Village that he now lives in.
+After a long absence, Matt returns with a blind man wearing a blue shirt from the distant Village of Healing.
+The man is Kira's father, Christopher, who Kira had long thought dead.
+Christopher reveals that he had been attacked years earlier by another hunter, who was jealous of his immediate potential of being a member on the Council.
+He was beaten and stabbed, which blinded him.
+After being taken to the fields to die with the other rejected, injured, and dying citizens of their society, some people he could not see rescued him and took him to the Village from which he had traveled.
 This village is full of kind and helpful people, as opposed to the selfish residents of Kira's village.
-Matt excitedly explains that they know the way to make blue threads, and he brings plants that will allow Kira to do the same.
+Matt excitedly explains that they know the way to make blue threads, and he brings plants so Kira can as well.

 After a long heartfelt reunion with his daughter, Christopher reveals that he has enemies on the council.
 The one who maimed him years before was none other than Jamison.
 He tearfully apologizes for taking so long to return to get her.
-Because of his memory loss caused by the beating and his loss of sight, he had no way of finding her.
-Matt had gone looking for a way to make blue for Kira and stumbled upon Christopher's village, leading to this eventual reunion.
+Because of the memory loss caused by the beating and his loss of sight, he had no way of finding her.
+Matt had gone looking for a way to make blue for Kira and stumbled upon Christopher's village, leading to the reunion.